omarandlorraine/strop/README.md

 ### Examples

-If you're wondering what this could be used for, here are some examples:
+If you're wondering what this could be used for, here is an example:

-* [emutest65](examples/emutest65.md), which searches for programs behaving differently on different emulators, exposing bugs
-* [library](examples/library.md), which produces a small library of miscellaneous functions, in Thumb assembly, all callable from C.
 * [arpa_inet_h](examples/arpa_inet_h.md), which emits the functions in `arpa/inet.h` in Z80 assembler.